JacksonWuxs/DaPy/README.md

 it supports more Python syntax habits.
 Therefore you can adapt to DaPy quickly, if you imagine you are opearting an Excel table.
-In addition, we do our best to simplify the formulas or mathematical models in it, in order to let you implement your ideas fluently.
+In addition, we do our best to simplify the formulas or mathematical models in it, so that it can be easy to use and helps you to implement your idea fluentely.

 * Here are just a few of the things that DaPy does well:
 	- [Efficiently manage diverse data with clearly perceiving approach](https://github.com/JacksonWuxs/DaPy/blob/master/doc/Guide%20Book/English/Features.md#visually-manage-diverse-data)